dansushi/Raspberry-Pi-SenseHat-Spirit-Level/README.md

-# Raspberry Pi SenseHat Scripts
+# Raspberry Pi SenseHat Spirit Level
-As of now, all I have here is my Spirit Level script, spirit-level.py

-It contains such features as:
+This python script the following features:

  - Detecting Pitch, Roll, and Yaw
  -  Using the pygame library, it displays orientation information in radians and degrees